mariengiam/plant-humanities-summerprogram/tea/README.md

 	   src="wc:Garraway%27s_Coffee_House.jpg"
 	   caption="Thomas Garraway's coffee-house in London">

 The transliteration of the Chinese character for tea "茶" was "tcha", or cha but "tay" was not, as Garroway thought, a translation of "tcha" into a different language.
-Rather "tay" was a spoken variation of the Chinese character "茶" in Fujianese, a dialect commonly spoken among in the Chinese in the Southern Chinese province of Fujian, a historically important trading port.
+Rather "tay" was a spoken variation of the Chinese character "茶" in Hokkien, a dialect commonly spoken among in the Chinese in the Southern Chinese province of Fujian, a historically important trading port.

 <param ve-video
-               src="lAYRZeDJ4Pc"
+               src="6bTkMUgqtIo"
-			   start="4:12"
+			   start="0:00"
-			   end="5:13">
+			   end="0:20">

 In the seventeenth century, Dutch merchants trading in the Southern Chinese province of Fujian must have encountered local Fujianese merchants using the dialect term "tay" instead of "cha".
 It is possible they adopted this term.
 "Tay" was absorbed into the Dutch lexicon as "thee" which was pronounced exactly the same way as the Fujianese would have pronounced "tay".
 In turn the English borrowed directly from the Dutch word "thee", to become "tea".